Vaidya Atreya Smith

 I began to meditate at the age of seventeen and was led into the Indian tradition through the writings of Ram Dass and his Guru Neem Kroli Baba.
 I studied with the Vedanta Society of America in Portland, Oregon for several years from 1976-1977.
 In early 1982 at the age of 25 I took sanyas in a non-traditional order and lived the next 10 years in Ashrams in the USA and in India.
 In all I have lived over 6 years in India primarily studying and practicing meditation.
 I am a terrible tourist.
 I have seen a few cities in India and been to source of the Ganga once on a 350cc Enfield (at least until the landslides covered the road).

 It was while living in an Ashram in India that I began to learn Prana healing as explained in my first book Prana.
-I left that group in 1990 and in the summer of 1991 - though extraordinary circumstances - I met my current Guru (see www.poonja.com).
+I left that group in early 1991 and in the summer of 1991 - though extraordinary circumstances - I met my current Guru (see www.poonja.com).
 I began to live next to him as he had no ashram or organization.
 He lived with two people in one of his children’s houses when I met him.
 While living next to him in north India I began to study Ayurveda with different doctors in Lucknow, Uttar Pradesh and the surrounding area.
 Learning Ayurveda is greatly accelerate by understanding the Indian culture and tradition.
 Meditation is also a key factor in learning Ayurveda, especially diagnosis.

 There is a great need to adapt Ayurveda to our individual environments and situations while remaining true to the system.
 The failure to adapt Ayurveda to your local culture will result in mediocre, mixed results, or even failure.
 If you live in a desert environment like Arizona or North Africa then the same advise you read will need to be adapted differently in Montana or Northern Europe.
 The primary lesson that I am learning from years of practicing Ayurveda is to use intelligence in understanding the reasons behind any therapy or treatment.
-It is now 30 years since I began to work professionally with people in the healing arts.
+It is now more than 30 years since I began to work professionally with people in the healing arts.

 2005 - Awarded title of Vaidya (Ayurvedic doctor) Varanasi, India